-Benefits are provided under the CarePartners of Connecticut Dental Option only for services provided by a dentist who participates in the Dominion PPO Network.
-Any amount that you may be required to pay your network dentist is explained in the CarePartners of Connecticut Dental Option Benefit Chart below.
-Services rendered by non-participating providers will not be covered.
+Benefits are provided under the CarePartners of Connecticut Dental Option for services provided by a dentist who participates in the Dominion PPO Network.
+A member may also choose to receive treatment from a non-participating dentist.
+Any amount that you may be required to pay is explained in the CarePartners of Connecticut Dental Option Benefit Chart below.

 You need to show your dental member identification card when you go for your dental appointment.
 Your Dominion PPO Network dentist will file the claim directly with Dominion once services have been furnished.
 Dominion will make payments directly to the Dominion PPO Network dentist.
+Billing arrangements are between the member and a non-participating dentist.
+If a member receives treatment from a non-participating dentist, the member may be required to make payment in full at the time of service.
+The member may then submit a claim to the plan for benefit payment.
+Claims must be submitted no later than 12 months after the date services were provided.